Dahlia FAQ

 The dahlia growing isn't the variety I purchased, now what?

-From time to time there is a mishap and a tuber is mislabeled; we are human after all, if that happens please notify us immediately and we will issue you a store credit.
+From time to time there is a mishap and a tuber is mislabeled; we are human after all, if that happens please notify us immediately and we will send you the correct variety the following season or a tuber of your choosing of equal value.
 In the meantime see it as a happy surprise!!